New pope chooses Leo as his papal name. Here's why pontiffs change their names and what they mean.

 "The first thing that you would look for would be, which popes had that name before?" he said.
 "That would signify something about the direction that the pope wants to take."

-For Francis, it was Saint Francis of Assisi, known for his charity and simplicity.
+For Francis, it was St. Francis of Assisi, known for his charity and simplicity.

 What are the most common papal names?